Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 * getJulianDay : the decimal Julian Day, from the UTC time.
 * setTimeFromJulianCalendar (year, month, date, hours, minutes, seconds, milliseconds) : set Time from julian calendar date + local hour.
 * setUTCTimeFromJulianCalendar (year, month, date, hours, minutes, seconds, milliseconds) : same but from UTC time zone.
-* setTimeFromJulianDay (julianDay) : Set time from an integer or a fractionnal Julian day
+* setTimeFromJulianDay (julianDay) : Set time from an integer or a fractionnal Julian day.
-* setJulianDay (julianDay[, timeZoneOffset]) : Set date frome an integer (if not, rounded) julian day, wihtout changing time of day.
+* setJulianDay (julianDay[, timeZoneOffset]) : Set date from an integer (if not, rounded) Julian day, wihtout changing time of day.
 Considered from the local time zone, or from the time zone offset specified in minutes.

 ## ISOWeekCalendarDateProperties.js: computations on ISO 8601 week calendar
 Package CalendarCycleComputationEngine and MilesianDateProperties are used.